Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 Carrier oils are plant-based oils used to dilute essential oils or as standalone moisturizers in skincare.
 Unlike essential oils, which are highly concentrated aromatic compounds, carrier oils are gentle, nutrient-rich, and safe to apply directly to skin.

 The composition of each carrier oil determines how it interacts with your skin.
-Some oils absorb quickly and work beautifully for oily skin, while others provide rich moisture perfect for dry or mature complexions.
+Some oils absorb quickly and work beautifully for oily skin, while others provide rich moisture perfect for dry or mature-feeling complexions.
 Understanding these differences helps you make informed choices about the products you use daily.

 Understanding Comedogenic Ratings